 Sometimes mother nature has other plans for us and rain can really put a damper on an otherwise lovely day.
-While the outdoors is synonymous with Asheville, there are plenty of unique indoor sights and activities in and around the area to keep you warm, dry and entertained on those days that wet weather causes you to change your itinerary.
+While the outdoors is synonymous with Asheville, there are plenty of unique indoor sights and activities in and around the area to keep you warm, dry, and entertained on those days that wet weather causes you to change your itinerary.

-Explore America’s largest home with a self-guided and guided tours of this luxurious family 250-room chateau, completed in 1895, is as beautiful today as it was more than a century ago.
-The self-guided tours of the house are included with admission and spans three floors, basement, the gardens and also gets you free wine tasting at the winery.
+Explore America’s largest home with self-guided and guided tours of this luxurious family 250-room chateau, completed in 1895, is as beautiful today as it was more than a century ago.
+The self-guided tours of the Biltmore Estate are included with admission and spans three floors, basement, the gardens and also gets you free wine tasting at the winery.
 You’ll see displays of vintage clothing, accessories, art, furniture, and more that illustrate the lives of the Vanderbilt family.